Information for Prospective Students from Nigeria

 The below are guidelines only and do not guarantee entry.
 Each application will be judged on its own merits.

-Applicants from Nigeria who have completed the SSCE or WAEC are required to take a one year university foundation programme.
-Students who have completed the International Baccaclaureate, A-Levels or AP examinations will be considered for direct entry to our undergraduate programmes.
+Students who have completed the International Baccalaureate, A-Levels or AP examinations will be considered for direct entry to undergraduate programmes.

 Research applicants would normally be expected to have completed a Masters qualification from a good university.

-A number of scholarships are also provided by the University of London, the British Government and other external organisations, for a list please visit scholarships and bursaries.
+SOAS offers a range of scholarships, bursaries and awards to support students, including the International Postgraduate Scholarship.
+A number of scholarships are also provided by the University of London, the British Government and other external organisations.

-UKCISA - The UK Council for International Students Affairs provides information on many aspects of studying overseas, including visas and working while studying.
+- UKCISA - The UK Council for International Students Affairs provides information on many aspects of studying overseas, including visas and working while studying

-UCAS - The Universities and Colleges Admission Service is the body through which all applications for undergraduate study must be made.
+- UCAS - The Universities and Colleges Admission Service is the body through which all applications for undergraduate study must be made